MZandtheRaspberryPi/spot_micro_demo/README.md

 ## Spot Micro Robot
 This was a fun project where I 3d printed the robot, planned the hardware, assembled, and used a fellow robot builder's ROS Repo to get it walking.
 I contributed a bit to the robot builder's ROS repo as well.
+You can see a video demo [here](https://www.youtube.com/watch?v=g6FMSfrcahk).
 ![spot_micro_demo](screenshots/spot_micro_demo.gif)

 ### Intro